ADU Over Garage: Maximizing Space and Value in Your Property

 Here’s a deeper dive into the benefits of this innovative property upgrade:

 1. Space Efficiency: Utilizing the area above your garage for an ADU is a masterstroke in space optimization.
 It’s an ideal solution in urban settings where expanding your property horizontally isn’t feasible.
-This vertical expansion not only preserves your existing yard space but also adds a significant amount of usable square footage.
+This vertical expansion preserves your existing yard space and adds a significant amount of usable square footage.

 2. Versatility of Use: ADUs above garages can serve various purposes, adapting to your changing life stages and needs.
 They can be designed as independent living spaces for seniors, offering them proximity and privacy.
 For families with adult children or regular guests, these units can be a sanctuary, providing them with their own space while keeping them close.